ansys/scade-design-rules/doc/source/rules/naming/name_structure_package.rst

 .. end_description

-If the length limit is not specified, they shall be acronyms, e.g. uppercase letters/digits only, no ``'_'`` (underscore).
+If the length limit is not specified, they shall be acronyms, for example uppercase letters/digits only, no ``'_'`` (underscore).
 Otherwise, they shall comply to the Pascal case naming convention.

 The parameter defines the length limit with the following syntax: ``<length limit>`` (default value: ``10``).